dgokalga/APC_FinalProject/README.md

 The interface will display and output the nucleotide sequence, sequence length, GC content, protein full name, protein sequence, protein length, and amino-acid composition of creA.

+* References *
+All data used, the genomic fasta file, genomic gff3 file and protein fasta file for Escherichia coli were provided by NCBI database